 The fuzzy parameters of mail and wire fraud can make it a difficult crime to define.
 Many people commit mail and wire fraud without realizing they’re guilty.
 A seemingly harmless email blast or marketing tactic could technically break federal laws in certain situations.
 Examples of acts that may qualify as mail and wire fraud include:

 Many other actions could result in a mail/wire fraud arrest in Arizona as well.
 The best thing you can do for yourself upon arrest is not to speak to anyone or answer any questions until your attorney is present.

 It may be possible to avoid thousands of dollars in fees, imprisonment, probation, and paying restitution for mail and wire fraud with a good defense attorney.
 The right lawyer can help you develop a strategy that will get you the best results available for your criminal case.
 Our team will work hard to come up with the perfect strategy for you, whether it involves pleading innocent or negotiating an attractive plea deal.
 Potential defenses to this type of charge are:

-In the event these defenses aren’t appropriate for your case, our lawyers will still do all they can to achieve an outcome that minimizes the charges and penalties against you.
+In the event these defenses aren’t appropriate for your case, our lawyer will still do all they can to achieve an outcome that minimizes the charges and penalties against you.
 We’ll work closely with you to identify your goals for the case and build your strategy toward achieving them.
 No matter how serious the charges you’re facing, trust us with your case.
 We can help you get back on the right side of the law.